 The Company does not use derivative instruments to hedge exposures to interest rate, market, or foreign currency risks.
 The Company evaluates all of its financial instruments, including notes payable, to determine whether such instruments are derivatives or contain features that qualify as embedded derivatives.
 Embedded derivatives must be separately measured from the host contract if all the requirements for bifurcation are met.
 The assessment of the conditions surrounding the bifurcation of embedded derivatives depends on the nature of the host contract and the features of the derivatives.
 Bifurcated embedded derivatives are recognized at fair value, with changes in fair value recognized in the consolidated statement of operations each period.
-Bifurcated embedded derivatives are classified with the related host contract in the Company's consolidated balance sheet.
+As of June 30, 2023 and December 31, 2022, the Company did not have any bifurcated embedded derivatives in the Company's consolidated balance sheets.